 We love that it's filled with tall Magnolia and Oak trees and even small Japanese Maples.
 It's such a favorite place for Downtown Raleigh photography in my eyes and we love it so much that Dan and I eloped and had our marriage ceremony almost where I'm standing in the photo below.

-It has beautiful landscaping and flags that usually correspond to the month’s holidays or festivals.
-It’s not too heavily trafficked but be careful and look both ways if you stop in the center of the street to grab a downtown photo.
+Beautiful landscaping and flags usually correspond to the month's holidays or festivals.
+It's not too heavily trafficked, but be careful and look both ways if you stop in the center of the street to grab a downtown photo.

-If you’re standing on the street and look north you’ll see the Capital Building and if you look south you’ll see Duke Energy Center for the Performing Arts.
-They’re both beautiful structures but don’t overlook how photo-worthy the street itself is too.
+If you're standing on the street and look north, you'll see the Capitol Building, and if you look south, you'll see Duke Energy Center for the Performing Arts.
+They're both beautiful structures, but don't overlook how photo-worthy the street itself is too.

-It’s very common to run into other photographers on Fayetteville street, capturing engagement session photos or wedding day pictures, especially for venues on Fayetteville Street, like The Stockroom.
+It's common to run into other photographers on Fayetteville Street, capturing engagement session or wedding day pictures, especially for venues on Fayetteville Street, like The Stockroom.

 Raleigh is the capital city of the state of North Carolina.
-Thus, there’s a grandiose building in the city that pronounces its authority.
+Thus, a grandiose building in the city pronounces its authority.
 The building has beautiful columns and green grass surrounding it.
-There’s a few notable statues here as well.
+There are a few notable statues here as well.

-Walk around all four sides of it because there’s something different to see from every angle.
-I snapped my downtown Raleigh photography image below during golden hour, right before sunset.
+Walk around all four sides of it because there's something different to see from every angle.
+Right before sunset, I snapped my downtown Raleigh photography image below during golden hour.

-6. The Exterior of Raleigh’s Duke Energy Center for the Performing Arts Center
+Exterior of Raleigh's Duke Energy Center for the Performing Arts

 The other side of Fayetteville Street, opposite the capital, is capped by the Performing Arts Center.

 We love the columns on the front of the building and the gorgeous landscaping all around.
-During summer, for instance, you can take photos downtown here with beautiful tropical plants behind you, like we did.
-You’d never know it was even Raleigh!
-It looks somewhere like Fort Lauderdale in south Florida.
+During summer, for instance, you can take photos downtown here with beautiful tropical plants behind you, as we did.
+You'd never know it was even Raleigh!
+It looks somewhere like Fort Lauderdale in South Florida.